The FX show is expected to return in 2019

 When will American Horror Story season 9 premiere?

 The past three seasons of AHS have all premiered on FX in the US in early to mid September, while the first five seasons had October airing dates.
 Viewers can most likely expect season 9 to premiere in September 2019, running once again until halfway through November.
+A new teaser trailer for the new season, released on April 10, has so far confirmed this to be an accurate prediction, simply saying the new episodes will premiere in “Fall”.

 Season 8 made its debut on Fox in the UK last year on September 27, two weeks after its US premiere, meaning that British fans can probably expect the ninth season to be running a couple of weeks behind again.